Life on Earth

 Air date: 1979-03-20

-A look at some of the huge variety of mammals.
+A little furry animal from the jungles of South East Asia, called a tree shrew, has attracted great interest from scientists because it shows how a great group of animals may have originated - the mammals.
+David Attenborough looks at some of the huge variety of mammals.
 Bats number over a thousand species, many hunt insects, some sip nectar, drink blood, and even catch fish.
-Contrast those which use sonar with the great whales that sing, the star-nosed mole and the giant anteater, and the potential variations become dramatically clear
+Contrast those which use sonar with the great whales that sing, the star-nosed mole and the giant anteater, and the potential variations become dramatically clear.

 The Hunters and Hunted